elixir-europe/BioHackathon/README.md

 ### Agenda
 Updated information can be found and will be updated on the [programme section](http://bh2018paris.info/programme.html) of the website.
 ### Symposium
-The first afternoon is dedicated to learning about the different projects proposed at the BioHackahton.
+The first afternoon is dedicated to learning about the different projects proposed at the BioHackathon.
 We have 10 minutes per presentation.
 We have 28 presentation and we are almost 150 people, so we decided not to have time for questions and anwsers after the talks but encorage participants to use the [Gitter community channel](https://gitter.im/bh2018paris) and the coffee breaks to ask questions.
 ### Hacking time
 People might move around and participate in several projects.
 * Project leads are expected to guide and facilitate work among participants.
 Look for a project lead if you want more information about how to engage with a project.